goclemens/Regression/README.md

 ## Summary

 The Regression Object can be used to calculate an analytic approximation of a given set of value pairs.
 The result is a linear combination of chosen basis functions which fit the given values the best.
 The calculated parameters are saved within the Regression object.
 The resulting function is a fit of the given value pairs.
-The function, its first or second derivative can be evaluated at any given position or
+The function, its first or second derivative can be evaluated at any given position or sampled over a given interval.

 ## Usage